pycoders-nl/Class4-PythonModule-Week4/README.md

 ## 3- Number Guessing Game
-As a player,  I want to play a game which I can guess a number the computer chooses in the range I chose. so that I can try to find the correct number which was selected by computer.
+As a player,  I want to play a game which I can guess a number the computer chooses in the range I chose.
+So that I can try to find the correct number which was selected by computer.

 **Acceptance Criteria:**